 At one time there were more than 200 dairies in San Diego County.
-Now the Frank Konyn Dairy, sister company of San Pasqual Valley Soils, is one of only three.
+Now the Frank Konyn Dairy, sister company of San Pasqual Valley Soils, is one of only two.
 San Pasqual Valley Soils is a 13-acre composting facility on adjacent land that supports the dairy, and has helped turn what was once a major dairy liability and expense, into an asset.
-In addition to keeping cow manure out of the landfill, San Pasqual Valley Soils also accepts yard trimmings, agricultural residues, straw, wood shavings, and wood chips.
+In addition to composting cow manure, San Pasqual Valley Soils also accepts yard trimmings, agricultural residues, straw, wood shavings, and wood chips for composting and mulch production.

-Juice manufacturers, bakeries, bread factories, tortilla manufacturers, breweries, produce packaging facilities and farms all benefit from this discarded material going to a local dairy.
+Juice manufacturers, bakeries, bread factories, tortilla manufacturers, breweries, produce packaging facilities and farms all benefit from this discarded material collected by our third sister company, KD Farms Trucking.
 And the environment does too.

 San Pasqual Valley Soils and the Frank Konyn Dairy help San Diego meet the requirements of AB 1826, which requires California jurisdictions to implement an organics recycling program on and after January 1, 2016, and phases in mandatory compliance for the largest generators of compostable discards.